Lindor, Stroman lead Mets past Marlins 5-2 in DH opener - WHIZ News

 TRAINER’S ROOM

 Marlins: 1B Jesús Aguilar had season-ending arthroscopic surgery on his left knee in Miami and is expected to be ready for spring training.
 Aguilar batted .261 with 22 homers and 93 RBIs in 131 games.
 He went on the injured list Sept.
 8. … RHP Pablo López (strained rotator cuff) was unable to throw live batting practice because of afternoon rain so he threw about 45-50 pitches in a bullpen, simulating innings with hitters standing in.
-He still hopes to pitch in a big league game before the season ends. … SS Miguel Rojas (toe) sat out but was scheduled to play the second game.
+He still hopes to pitch in a big league game before the season ends. … SS Miguel Rojas (toe) sat out the opener but batted leadoff in the second game.

-Mets: RHP Jacob deGrom won’t pitch again this season.
+Mets: Rojas said deGrom won’t pitch again this season.
 The two-time Cy Young Award winner has been sidelined since mid-July because of an elbow injury that’s healed, according to the club.

 He’s been throwing bullpens recently, including a successful one Monday, with an eye toward a potential return this year.
-But with the Mets out of playoff contention, deGrom and the club agreed there’s no sense in him starting a game even though he’s healthy, manager Luis Rojas explained.
+But with the Mets out of postseason contention, deGrom and the club agreed there’s no sense in him starting a game even though he’s healthy, Rojas explained.

 ROSTER MOVES